2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 {{< figure src="https://imgs.xkcd.com/comics/dependency.png" alt="XKCD comic about dependency" link="https://xkcd.com/2347/" caption="XKCD comic about dependency" >}}

 But growing new maintainers takes time and effort.
 Not just on behalf of the person who is trying to be the maintainer, but on existing maintainers who have to spend time mentoring and sponsoring this person.
-The focus on sponsorship is very imporant, for excellent reasons [laid out by Lara Hogan](https://larahogan.me/blog/what-sponsorship-looks-like/).
+The focus on sponsorship is very important, for excellent reasons [laid out by Lara Hogan](https://larahogan.me/blog/what-sponsorship-looks-like/).
 This work also takes a long time to manifest - closer to a year than a month.

 We shall build structures to identify potential maintainers, and build long term pathways for them to do work in the community to gain maintainership status.
 As JupyterHub doesn't have an explicit 'how to become a maintainer' pathway we could just follow, we will build our own process via these focus areas: